What to expect for your personal finances in 2018

 A word of warning though — hurricanes or recessions could disrupt even the best estimates.

-A. The current strength in the job market should carry into 2018.
-This is particularly true if you are in a high-demand field like health care, technology or e-commerce, said Andrew Chamberlain, chief economist at jobsite Glassdoor.
+The current strength in the U.S. job market should carry into 2018.
+This is particularly true if you are in a high-demand field like health care, technology or e-commerce, said Andrew Chamberlain, chief economist at job site Glassdoor.

 “Today’s labor market is probably the tightest in a generation so that puts workers in a strong bargaining position with employers,” said Chamberlain.